2002 Indian heat wave: Climate factors

 According to case studies carried out by German climatologist Stefan Rahmstorf, there is a causal relationship between heatwave and global warming.
 Nonetheless, following the effects posed by the heatwave, the WHO, alongside other healthcare organizations, are coming up with strategies to bring back the world into operations.

 Response & Adjustments

 Local response

 P Tulsi Rani, special commissioner for disaster management in the state said: "The state government has taken up education programs through television and other media to tell people not to venture into the outside without a cap."
 In addition, the Andhra Pradesh government has advised people to stay indoors and drink plenty of water until cooler weather arrives.
 The local authorities arranged for drinking water supply points, oral rehydration salts and intravenous fluids in public places such as railway and bus stations, and many emergency medical camps have been set up.

 International response

 Neighboring Pakistan and Afghanistan are hot as well, but India to be suffering far worse.
 Therefore, following the example of India's measures in this regard, they were able to face the threat of a heatwave.

-Health Impacts of Heat Waves

-Heatwave-induced diseases and mortality

-Diseases that can be identified as a direct result of prolonged exposure to high ambient temperatures are heat exhaustion, heat syncope, and heatstroke.
-During heat waves, there is a significant increase in total daily mortality in all cities.
-Natural, respiratory, cardiovascular, and cerebrovascular mortality rates increased significantly under the influence of the heatwave.
-The health status of people with chronic respiratory diseases deteriorates rapidly during periods of high temperatures.

-Urban-rural differences in health risks

-Human mortality is influenced by ambient meteorological conditions and levels of atmospheric pollutants.
-Stagnant atmospheric conditions, common during heatwaves, can trap pollutants in urban areas, exacerbating the negative effects of heatwaves.
-As heat waves intensify and prolong under climate change, the health risks for urban residents will be significantly higher than for rural residents.
-Heatwaves not only raise ambient temperatures, but also exacerbate temperature differences between urban and rural areas.

-Seasonal differences in health risks

-More frequent heatwaves in late spring and early summer may affect short-term human adaptation.
-Heatwaves in early summer now have a greater impact on heat-related morbidity and mortality than later in the same season.
-This is attributed to the effects of short-term adaptation to thermal conditions through physiological and behavioral adaptations.

-Age differences in health risks

-Older people are more likely to suffer from heatstroke than younger people due to dysfunctional thermoregulatory mechanisms, chronic dehydration, medication, and diseases involving the thermoregulatory system.
-If left untreated, heatstroke can fail to reduce body temperature rapidly, which is fatal, and survivors may suffer long-term disability.